-Let $s\geq 1$.
-Suppose we have found $\zeta_s$ and $R_{s}$.
-Let $\zeta_{s+1}$ be the vertex which, when moving along $l_{uw}$ in its positive direction, is either \begin{itemize} \item incident to at least two faces on the left of $l_{uw}$ or \item incident to an infinite face \end{itemize} with minimal $z$-indices after $\zeta_s$.
+\textbf{Left side.} Let $\zeta_1$ be the first vertex on $l_{uw}$ (excluding $z_0$ and the last three vertices $z_{n-2},z_{n-1},z_n$) such that either \begin{enumerate}[label=(L\arabic*)] \item $\zeta$ is incident to at least two faces on the left of $l_{uw}$ (with respect to the orientation $u\to w$), or \item $\zeta$ is incident to exactly one infinite face on the left of $l_{uw}$ (with respect to the orientation $u\to w$). \end{enumerate}